Intensive workshops by visiting artists focused on skills and concepts that will have lasting effects on practice and thinking

 Microcontrollers, like Arduino, have made it possible to create practically any electronic device all by ourselves.
 By using programming code to digitally control electronic components, we can make things move, talk, or light-up with just a few lines of text, but these overwhelming possibilities are also why getting started with microcontrollers and electronics can be so intimidating!

-Starting with the basics of writing code, wiring, and circuit design, Arduino for Artists will introduce techniques for incorporating electronics and microcontrollers into art projects.
+Starting with the basics of writing code, wiring, and circuit design, Making Art with Electronics and Microcontrollers will introduce techniques for incorporating electronics and microcontrollers into art projects.
+The workshop will be in 3 parts: electrical, mechanical, and digital, and the goal is for those processes to be integrated by the end of the workshop.
 We’ll go over electronic components, like DC motors, servos, and LEDs.
-And after learning how to add lights, motion, and interactive sensors to your work, we’ll combine them into a finished art project!
+And after learning how to add lights, motion, and interactive sensors to your work, we’ll combine them into a finished art project.

 Far from being marginalized, the book has become a viable part of contemporary art’s multi-disciplinary practices.
 Book form, however, is not well understood in this context — the decisions we make when binding a book can be part of the overall art-making process.
 The desire to make books with photographic content is as old as photography itself.
 The accessibility of digital printing, from the inkjet in your studio to the Indigo of online publishers, is fulfilling this desire for contemporary artists and photographers.
 But how to make a unique product tailored to the physical and conceptual needs of your work?